LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220129.md

 **LambdAurora**: Yeah, so, I just need to move up...
 So currently we are- I think since last time we launched ~~3~~ modules.
 Also, we have now the command modules.
 We have a new feature for baked events.
 Now they can be used as entrypoints, and there's ~~curr[ a fly method to un-register~~ a bunch of listeners for a bunch of errors.
 We also have the Item Group API which is now merged.
 And currently we have two PRs in ~~final com period~~ which is the Tooltip API and the Networking API.
 Otherwise we have a lot of PRs waiting for reviews.
 I think that's kind of it.

 **Gdude**: Good stuff, sounds like certainly a fair bit of progress.
 Good work geting that stuff merged as well, nice work.
 I guess I can talk about Community a little bit.
 For those of you that haven't been following the announcements, we dcded to finally replace the `#showcase-discussion` channel.
 So the `#gallery` channel will automatically have threads set up.
 You guys have used threads at this point, we use them everywhere on Community.
-The mappings have been updated again, they now support Quilt Mappings now thanks to updates to LInkie by **Shedaniel**, and also a ton of work by **Chris**, who is actually named **sschr**, but hey we'll just use that name, he doesn't mind.
+The mappings have been updated again, they now support Quilt Mappings now thanks to updates to LInkie by **Shedaniel**, and also a ton of work by Chris, who is actually named **sschr15**, but hey we'll just use that name, he doesn't mind.

 Thr's also been some work on governance, there is a governance PR at the moment.
 I'm not sure if we merged that.
 No, I don't believe we have.
 That's RFC #47.
 If anyone is interested how Quilt is run, then definitely go check that PR out.
 100%, it's an important one.
 There is another one as well, the Outreach Team which is currently in drafts.
 Outreach Team is, well, it's basically designed to be a team that takes care of things like social media accounts, the website, that sort of thing.
 That will still need interfaces.
 But if anyone's interested in that, go take a look.
 Obviously we'll need people on that team later as well.
 I think that more or less covers it.
 It hasn't been super busy since Christmas since everyone's been geting back into the swing of things.
 If anyone has any questions, go ahead and hit up that `/ask` command, I see there's a couple in there.
 Does anyone else have anything to bring up before we move into that?
 Alright, I guess not.